scylladb/scylla-manager/docs/source/restore/restore-tables.rst

    Otherwise, restored tables' contents might be overwritten by the already existing ones.
    Note that an empty table is not necessarily truncated!

+* It is important to remember current mode of the `tombstone_gc <https://www.scylladb.com/2022/06/30/preventing-data-resurrection-with-repair-based-tombstone-garbage-collection/>`_ option.
+    In order to ensure data consistency, Scylla Manager alters restored tables options with ``tombstone_gc = {'mode': 'disabled'}``.
+    Right now, it's user responsibility to reset the ``tombstone_gc`` option as a part of the restore tables *follow-up action*.

 Follow-up action
 ================

 After the successful restore, it is important to perform the necessary follow-up action.
 After restoring the content of the tables, you should :ref:`repair <sctool-repair>` all restored keyspaces and tables.
 Without the repair, the restored content of the tables might not be visible, and querying it can return various errors.
+*ONLY AFTER* repairing restored tables, you should set their `tombstone_gc <https://www.scylladb.com/2022/06/30/preventing-data-resurrection-with-repair-based-tombstone-garbage-collection/>`_ option to desired mode (e.g. previous mode or strongly recommended ``tombstone_gc = {'mode': 'repair'}``).
+Without that, purging tombstones for those tables will remain disabled.
+This can result in great memory consumption over time, as deleted rows won't ever be removed from database's memory.